AdobePartnerTechnicalServices/QuickstartGuides-EDS/README.md

 Sandbox quickstart guides on EDS

 ## Environments
-- Preview: https://main--quickstartguides-eds--adobepartnertechnicalservices.hlx.page (This will chanage in future)
+- Preview: https://main--quickstartguides-eds--adobepartnertechnicalservices.hlx.page (This will change in future)
-- Live: https://main--quickstartguides-eds--adobepartnertechnicalservices.hlx.live (This will chanage in future)
+- Live: https://main--quickstartguides-eds--adobepartnertechnicalservices.hlx.live (This will change in future)

 ## Installation